 Measurement of Fluid Flow inside a Pipe

 The type of device used often depends on the nature of the fluid and the process conditions under which it is measured.

 Flow is usually measured indirectly by first measuring a differential pressure or a fluid velocity.
 This measurement is then related to the volume rate electronically.

-Flow-meters can be grouped into following generic types:
+Flow meters can be grouped into the following generic types:

 - Head Type Flow Meters– Orifice Plates, Venturi, Flow Nozzles, Pitot Tubes, etc.